tonyguesswho/Express-JWT-Boilerplate/README.md

 Remember to sanitize user inputs / api outputs through some xss filter!

+## TODO
+- [] Switch hashing algorithm to bcrypt
+- [] Redis or Mongo blacklist after token is no longer used

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.